richdev2022/drugs-ng-whatsapp-bot/README.md

 ### Database Connection Failed

-**Error**: "database "drugsng db" does not exist"
+**Error**: "database does not exist"

 ```
 Solution:
-- Neon auto-creates databases on first query
+- Use "neondb" as the default database name in your connection string
-- Ensure DATABASE_URL is correct in .env
+- Ensure DATABASE_URL is correct in .env (no duplicate "DATABASE_URL=" prefix)
 - Check Neon dashboard for active connection
 ```